Siebe88/hello-world/README.md

 # hello-world

-Hello everyone, just trying to learn Git-Hub and become an awesome programmer / master of the world.
+Hello everyone,

+Just want to learn how this shit works.

 #I just want to say hello.